USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_debug.md

 ### Inspect the CMAQ  run log files:

-Check the output log file in the run directory to see if it has completed successfully
+Check the output log file in the run directory to see if it has completed successfully.
 ```
 cd $CMAQ_HOME/CCTM/scripts
 ```

-**The type of output log file that is created depends on how you submit the job.** If you use slurm, with the sbatch command to submit the job, the standard error and output is logged to a slurm-*.out file
+**The type of output log file that is created depends on how you submit the job.** If you use slurm, with the sbatch command to submit the job, the standard error and output is logged to a slurm-\*.out file.

 Use grep to verify how many processors were used to run cmaq.
 ```